-The Washington Medicaid Alternative Care (MAC) Program provides supportive services to unpaid primary caregivers of elderly Washington residents.
-The MAC Program is intended to assist the caregiver, help prevent burnout, as well as prevent premature nursing home placements.
+The Washington Medicaid Alternative Care (MAC) program provides supportive services to unpaid primary caregivers of elderly Washington residents.
+MAC is intended to assist the caregiver and help prevent burnout, as well as prevent premature nursing home placement of the care recipient.
 It does so by helping senior care recipients continue to live in their homes or the homes of a relative.

-In order to be eligible for this program, there are, age, living arrangement, functional, and financial requirements.
+In order to be eligible for this program, there are age, living arrangement, functional, and financial requirements.
 There are eligibility criteria that apply to both the care recipient and their caregiver.

 Care Recipient Requirements

 Assets (resources) are also limited, and are set at $2,000 for a single individual and $3,000 for a married couple.
-Certain assets are exempt, meaning they are not counted towards eligibility purposes.
+Certain assets are exempt, meaning they are not counted toward eligibility purposes.
 These include one’s primary home (there is no equity limit), one automobile, prepaid burial arrangements, and some sentimental items, such as one’s wedding ring.

 Please Note: Applicants are not able to receive MAC services if they are receiving other long-term care supports via Medicaid.

 Washington residents who exceed these income and asset limits but still cannot afford their care costs still might qualify for this program by working with a Medicaid planning professional.
 They are trained to assist applicants who find themselves in this very situation and are well versed in reallocating income and assets so that it isn’t counted toward the limits.
 For instance, extra income can be deposited into a Miller Trust, also referred to as a Qualified Income Trust, and an Irrevocable Funeral Trust can be used to lower one’s countable assets.

 With the Medicaid Alternative Care program, a participant can receive as much as $743 per month in the following benefits and services: